microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 First we will do the easy bit which is replacing the logo.
 Copy the image located [here](../../assets/images/extend-m365-copilot-01/color.png){target=_blank} and replace it with the image of same name in the folder **appPackage** in your root project.

 Next, go to the file **appPackage/manifest.json**  in your root project and find the node **copilotExtensions**.
-Update the id value of the declarativeCopilots array's first entry from `declarativeCopilot` to `dcGeolocator` to make this ID unique.
+Update the id value of the declarativeAgents array's first entry from `declarativeAgent` to `dcGeolocator` to make this ID unique.

 <pre>
  "copilotExtensions": {
         "declarativeCopilots": [
             {
                 "id": "<b>dcGeolocator</b>",
-                "file": "declarativeCopilot.json"
+                "file": "declarativeAgent.json"
             }
         ]
     },